-Consistent with the theoretical link that we make between the reference point and risk tolerance, empirical literature finds that women tend to be less risk tolerant than men (Eckel and Grossman 2008, Charness and Gneezy 2012) - with differences marked in less egalitarian societies (Olofsson and Rashid 2011, Liu and Zuo 2019, Friedl et al. 2020) - and expect lower earnings than men (Filippin and Ichino 2005, Briel et al. 2022).
+Consistent with the theoretical link between the reference point and risk tolerance, empirical literature finds that women tend to be more risk-averse than men (Eckel and Grossman 2008, Charness and Gneezy 2012) - with differences marked in less egalitarian societies (Olofsson and Rashid 2011, Liu and Zuo 2019, Friedl et al. 2020) - and expect lower earnings than men (Filippin and Ichino 2005, Briel et al. 2022).
 Therefore, we hypothesize that women will have a lower reference point than men.